 A universal charitable deduction that allows people who aren't rich to get credit on their tax return, could boost giving to churches.

-A young Catholic mother was recently arrested in Holy Trinity Church in Dallas, Texas.
+During the pandemic, a young Catholic mother was recently arrested in Holy Trinity Church in Dallas, Texas.
 She is pregnant, and already has a one-year-old.
 During Holy Mass, three police officers were waiting for her after she went to Holy Communion at Holy Trinity Church.
 She was kneeling down and holding her baby when the police officers asked her for ID and told her she was going to be arrested.
 She was told she needed to leave the mass and not to come back to this Catholic Church again.

 It is way past time for our government officials to take a clear stand that Freedom of the Exercise of Religion is non-negotiable in the USA.

 There are lines that must never be crossed.